-Table 31.
+Table 34.
 FAN SPEED MEASUREMENT REGISTERS

-Reading Fan Speed from the ADT7460
+Reading Fan Speed from the ADT7463

 If fan speeds are being measured, this involves a 2-register read for each measurement.
 The low byte should be read first.
-This causes the high byte to be frozen until both high and low byte registers are read from.
+This causes the high byte to be frozen until both high and low byte registers have been read from.
 This prevents erroneous TACH readings.

-The fan tachometer reading registers report the number of 11.11 μs period clocks (90 kHz oscillator) gated to the fan speed counter, from the rising edge of the first fan TACH pulse to the rising edge of the third fan TACH pulse (assuming two pulses per revolution are being counted).
+The fan tachometer reading registers report back the number of $11.11 \,\mu s$ period clocks (90 kHz oscillator) gated to the fan speed counter, from the rising edge of the first fan TACH pulse to the rising edge of the third fan TACH pulse (assuming two pulses per revolution are being counted).
 Since the device is essentially measuring the fan TACH period, the higher the count value the slower the fan is actually running.
-A 16-bit fan tachometer reading of

-0xFFFF indicates either that the fan has stalled or that it is running very slowly (<100 RPM).
+A 16-bit fan tachometer reading of 0xFFFF indicates either that the fan has stalled or is running very slowly (< 100 RPM).